-The major theme that unites his writings is that of a philosophical anthropology.
-This anthropology, which Ricoeur came to call an anthropology of the “capable human being,” aims to give an account of the fundamental capabilities and vulnerabilities that human beings display in the activities that make up their lives.
-Though the accent is always on the possibility of understanding the self as an agent responsible for its actions, Ricoeur consistently rejects any claim that the self is immediately transparent to itself or fully master of itself.
-Self-knowledge only comes through our relation to the world and our life with and among others in that world.
+A major theme that runs through Ricoeur’s writings is that of a philosophical anthropology.
+Ricoeur came to formulate this as the idea of the “capable human being”.
+In it he seeks to give an account of the fundamental capabilities and vulnerabilities that human beings display in the activities that make up their lives, and to show how these capabilities enable responsible human action and life together.
+Though the accent is always on the possibility of understanding human beings as agents responsible for their actions, Ricoeur consistently rejects any claim that the self is immediately transparent to itself or fully master of itself.
+Self-knowledge only comes through our understanding of our relation to the world and of our life with and among others in time in the world.

 - 1. Biographical Sketch